Bairdx2/Wearable-detection-device/README.md

 ##
 ### V1.0:
-Version 1 was mainly a learning excercise to gain practice with designing a wearable device and includes the following sensors and capabilities:
+Version 1 was mainly a learning excercise to gain practice with designing a wearable device consisting of two boards and includes the following sensors and capabilities:
 - gas sensor (Biomarker detection)
 - Temperature sensor
 - Wireless transmitter (Data tranmission)
 - OLED screen (Data display)
+- Microcontroller
+- Power board with LiPo voltage boosting and recharging circuit

 ##
 ### Future work: